Defining sustainable packaging

 What type of packaging is environmentally friendly?

-Various definitions of sustainable packaging are readily available.
-But there is still a lot of common misperception and myths surrounding what makes packaging environmentally friendly.
+Various definitions of sustainable packaging are readily available, but there is still widespread misunderstanding and myths about what makes packaging environmentally friendly.

-As such, the Sustainable Packaging Coalition (SPC) has spent considerable time and resources setting out their proposal of what makes environmentally friendly packaging.
+As such, the Sustainable Packaging Coalition (SPC) has spent considerable time and resources outlining its proposal for what constitutes environmentally friendly packaging.

 - The packaging meets market criteria for both performance and cost.